-Library materials may be checked out at the Circulation Desk near the entrance to the library.
+Library materials may be checked out at the Library Services Desk near the entrance to the library.
 Additional request options such as holds and chapter scanning (including commentary sections) are available in OneSearch for print materials using the "Request Options from Wiggins Library" link in the item record.

 Faculty may check out most library materials for six months.
-Materials checked out June-November will be due the first week in January.
-Materials checked out December-May will be due the first week in July.
+Materials checked out June-November will be due the first week in January; materials checked out December-May will be due the first week in July.
 Please bring your faculty ID with you when checking out materials.
+If you wish to send someone else to check out materials on your behalf, please call Library Services (ext.
+2462) and ask to speak to a staff member ahead of time.

-If you wish to send someone else to check out materials on your behalf, please call the Circulation Desk (ext.
-2462) and speak to a staff member ahead of time.
 Each faculty member is responsible for all library materials checked out in his/her name.
 Faculty and staff members will receive overdue notices but will not be charged fines for items not returned by the date due.
-Faculty and staff must, however, pay the replacement price of any materials that are lost.
+Faculty and staff must, however, pay the replacement price and a \$10 processing fee for any materials that are lost or returned seriously damaged.